gdbooks/LegacyOpenGL/Chapter7/SpecTex.md

 }
 ```

-But just storing the width / height at load time is much easyer and much more performatn!
+But just storing the width / height at load time is much easyer and much more performant!

 ## So far